Pragmatists/vending-machine-kata/README.md

 You can also rename or even remove provided classes.
 Below you will find requirements, key aspects and most importantly assignment itself.

+You are more than welcome to tell us (either in email or in the README) what you would do differently, if you had more time.

 Requirements
 ---------